 A great source of LA murals is the Mural Conservancy of Los Angeles (which seems pretty up to date).
 The other one is this website, which led us to Colette Miller’s famous angel wings and the “love” wall.
 Finally, we found a bunch of murals on the Abbott Kinney Blvd near Venice beach (off the touristy boardwalk) as shown below.
 In retrospect, we missed a treasure trove of murals at Beverly boulevard (see here), which gives us another reason to revisit LA!

 Hope you enjoyed the LA murals featured on this post.
 Murals/street art conform to the non-conformity in the art scene and are the guerrilla movement in art to challenge the status quo of art being for the elite few.
 What this means is that they are also vulnerable, being in public places, and ephemeral and thus can be preserved only through our clicks.
 The LA murals/ art scene, much like the desert flower, is thriving in parts amidst the grit and violence and is worth checking out to get a feel of the city, its culture and its heritage.
+If you are looking for more LA inspiration, read this guide to 9 best places to eat in LA.
 For more mural fix, read my post on Austin murals.